 \subsection{Optimal Resource Allocation with Guaranteed Reliability}

-Constraint (\ref{eq:2b transformed}) is analogous to the drift-plus-penalty method in the Lyapunov optimization framework \cite{neely2010stochastic} and, hence, we will use this framework to solve (\ref{eq:OrigOptim}).
+Constraint (\ref{eq:2b transformed}) is analogous to the drift-plus-penalty method in Lyapunov optimization framework \cite{neely2010stochastic} which we use to solve (\ref{eq:OrigOptim}).
 The problem has a time-varying nature since the human brain conditions and needs will change from time to time.
 The users' processing state $\beta(t)$ is also a function of time, and accordingly, the latency needs in (\ref{eq:constrain1}) will be time-varying.
 Therefore, we need to solve the optimization problem (\ref{eq:OrigOptim}) during each time slot efficiently.
-Here, we propose an algorithm with a low computational complexity for solving problem (\ref{eq:OrigOptim}).
+We propose an algorithm with a low computational complexity for solving problem (\ref{eq:OrigOptim}).
 The drift-plus-penalty approach is used to stabilize a queue network while minimizing time average of a penalty function.
-In order for constraint (\ref{eq:constrain1}) to be satisfied in all time slots, we need to make sure that (\ref{eq:time average delay}) will always be smaller than $\epsilon$.
-For this reason, we define a virtual queue:
+To satisfy constraint (\ref{eq:constrain1}) in all time slots, (\ref{eq:time average delay}) must be smaller than $\epsilon$. {For this reason, we use virtual queues to model the time average constraint (\ref{eq:2b transformed}) in the optimization problem.} We define a virtual queue: